azahar-emu/azahar/README.md

 Download the latest release from [Releases](https://github.com/azahar-emu/azahar/releases).

+Both an installer and a portable version are available.

 If you are unsure of whether you want to use MSYS2 or MSVC, use MSYS2.

 ---